sjroma/sjroma.github.io/frontendnotes/fenotes.md

 Get familiar with the <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model" target="_blank">box methodology</a>.
 Once you realize everything you see on a webpage is just a box you need to move around and resize, things will start to click.

-Don’t be afraid to be descriptive with `class` and `id` names.
+Don't be afraid to be descriptive with `class` and `id` names.
 It will be more semantic for yourself, and others who read your code.
 For example, if you have several two letter `id`'s that make sense to you now, they may not a year later and probably will never mean anything to other people.

 In general, an `id` is typically used when you want to target HTML elements with JavaScript.
 A `class` is used to style the page.
 You can use an `id` to style the page if you want but know that it has more weight than a `class` does and an `id` will override a `class` targeting the same element.
 In your own personal projects that you create outside of freeCodeCamp some people recommend only using a `class` to style the page and an `id` if using JavaScript in your project.
 However, JavaScript can target a `class` too, so you may not need `id`'s that much in your personal projects.

 Elements in CSS layout are normally either block-level or inline (with exceptions for elements within flex, table and grid elements).
-So it’s the basis for all of CSS layout: it treats all elements like boxes or text.  `display:block` makes them act like a block element regardless of what they were before (images are inline for example).
+So it's the basis for all of CSS layout: it treats all elements like boxes or text.  `display:block` makes them act like a block element regardless of what they were before (images are inline for example).
 `display:inline` makes them act like an inline element.
 `display:inline-block` makes it act like a block that is laid out inline.
 See <a href="https://medium.com/@DaphneWatson/css-display-properties-block-inline-and-inline-block-how-to-tell-the-difference-7d3a1e6e3051" target="_blank">CSS display properties: block, inline, and inline-block — & how to tell the difference</a>